Olegreg762/Regex_tutorial/README.md

 ### Quantifiers

 Quantifiers allow you to specify how many of the characters in a grouping should be match.
 It can be done in a couple different ways.
 If you did not need a preceding grouping to matched but it can be matched you woul use the quantifier `*`.
 In our example regex we see the use of the `+` quantifier which means the preceding grouping must match at least once.
+The email regex also uses the quanifier `{2,6}` which requires the preceding string to be between 2 and 6 characters in length.

 ### Grouping Constructs

 The `()` defines a group of characters that should be matched in the string.
 We see three groupings in our example regex `([a-z0-9_\.-]+)`, `([\da-z\.-]+)`, `([a-z\.]{2,6})`.
 Each one of these defines what should be matched in the string.
+We can also see the use of the quantifier `+` which adds the requirement for the preceding group to must match at least once woth the next.

 ### Bracket Expressions

-Brackets `[]` are used to define the specific set of characters to be matched and in what order to be matched in.
+Brackets `[]` are used to define the specific set of characters to be matched and in what order to be matched in the pattern. `[a-z0-9_\.-]`, `[\da-z\.-]`, `[a-z\.]` are all examples of the bracket expressions in use with the email pattern.
+Unlike the group constructs they do not contain

 ### Character Classes